Salt-and-Pepper-Games/Salt-and-Pepper-Games.github.io/about.md

 permalink: /about/
 ---

-Salt and Pepper Games is Simon Ever-Hale, Peter Stefek, Jonah Bregstone, and Samuel Grund.
-After meeting at Oberlin College, their connection was instant.
-That bond was solidified even further when, in the Spring of 2016, they developed Prism, a groundbreaking puzzle game.
+Salt and Pepper Games was born in Spring of 2016.
+Shortly after, they released the demo of a groundbreaking puzzle game, Prism.
 Sadly, they didn't have the time to finish its development.
 Until now.
 ### More Information